Cell Cultures Study.

 Dynamic gas mixtures with adjustable O2 and CO2 concentration in cell cultures study.

 Starting from the pioneering studies made in the early 1900’s, the cell culture process has been developed and refined to become one of the most important and widely used experimental methods for the scientific research.
 The growth of cells is a complex process that requires appropriate and controlled conditions (such as pressure, temperature, and system pH) to be achieved.
-A crucial role is carried out by the gas mixture fluxed over the culture.
+A crucial role is carried out by the gas mixture fluxed over the culture and its gas flow meter control.

 One of the crucial aspects of the grown of cells in vitro is the complete control over the working parameters during the entire process.
 Even if the cell culture applications may vary widely from each other, growth medium represent one the most important of these parameters.
 The medium used is usually buffered with sodium bicarbonate/carbonic acid and for a proper cell grown the pH value must be strictly maintained constant.
 The amount of CO2 in the culture atmosphere directly affects the medium pH, therefore the control over the gas mixture in which cells are grown becomes another fundamental process parameter.
 Due to the low content of CO2 (<0,04%), the air isn’t a valid option for cell culture.
 In most of the common applications, the cells are grown in an atmosphere of 5-10% CO2, inside special CO2 incubators.
 The basic CO2 incubators make use of gas mixture cylinders (pre-mixed by the supplier) in which the amount of CO2 in the flow cannot be changed or adjusted by the user.
 Newer and more advanced incubators include a CO2 sensor for a feedback regulation of the amount of CO2 inside the chambers but are less common and more expansive than the basic ones.